GoogleCloudPlatform/point-of-sale/docs/local-dev.md

 ### Local development whilst running the app in a K8s cluster

 We use [**skaffold**](https://skaffold.dev) to automatically re-deploy the local changes to the cluster as we continue to update the application.
+Skaffold monitors for file changes locally and updates the cluster when it detects one.
+This option for local development is the most easiest to setup and get started.
+However, redeploying to the cluster with every change made can be a time consuming process.

 #### Steps
 - If you don't have a cluster, then create one by following the [quickstart steps](/docs/quickstart.md)